AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 If not provided, nothing is selected initially.

 ##### `boolValue`
 This property is optional.
 If provided it must be an integer value of 0 or 1.
-The default is 0 (false).
+There is no default.
 This property is the initial value for the `QBooleanElement`.
 It is ignored by all other types.

 ##### `minimumValue`
 This property is optional.
 If provided it must be number.
-The default is 0.
-This is the minimum value allowed in `QIntegerElement`.
+This is the minimum value allowed in `QIntegerElement` or `QDecimalElement`.
+The default is 0 if `type` is `QIntegerElement`, otherwise there is no default and the minimum value is determined by the `attribute.type`.

 ##### `maximumValue`
 This property is optional.
 If provided it must be number.
-The default is 100.
-This is the maximum value allowed in `QIntegerElement`.
+This is the maximum value allowed in `QIntegerElement` or `QDecimalElement`.
+The default is 100 if `type` is `QIntegerElement`, otherwise there is no default and the minimum value is determined by the `attribute.type`.

 ##### `numberValue`
 This property is optional.
 If provided it must be number.
 There is no default.